Two parameters bt-algebra and invariants for links and tied links: The invariant via skein relation

 \begin{proof} By comparing the rules of the lemma with those of Theorem \ref{T3}, we observe that: rule I coincides with rule I for $\widetilde \Upsilon$, rules II and IV are obtained by setting $\v=1$ in the corresponding rules II and III.
 Notice that, when the two components of the considered crossing are tied, rule IV becomes

-Observe now that the necessity of rule III for defining $\widetilde\Omega$, depends on the fact that the skein rule IV does not involve the diagram $\widetilde{L}_{\sim}$, so that the value of $\widetilde\Omega$ on two unlinked circles tied together cannot be deduced.
+Observe now that the necessity of rule III for defining $\widetilde\Omega$, depends on the fact that the skein rule IV does not involve the diagram $L_{\sim}$, so that the value of $\widetilde\Omega$ on two unlinked circles tied together cannot be deduced, using skein rules; note this value is chosen by imposing that it coincide with the value obtained through the Jones recipe, and indeed matches with (\ref{ccc}).
 Rule III is in fact the unique point that makes the case $\v=1$ to be considered separately from Theorem \ref{T3}. \end{proof}

 To present the next result we need to highlight some facts and to introduce some notations.

 We start by recalling that the ties of a tied link define a partition of the set of components: if there is a tie between two components, then these components belong to the same class, see \cite[Section 2.1]{aijuMathZ}.